 The Mooka's components are unfortunately not safe to put in the dishwasher, but it is exceptionally easy to clean by hand, with only a few small nooks and crannies on the lid that pose any difficulty to clean at all.

 Following the pair of Breville appliances and the Mooka, the Hamilton Beach Big Mouth earned a 6 out of 10.
 We weren't huge fans of the included cleaning tool, as it was poorly constructed and lost bristles whenever we used it.
 It wasn't a huge pain to clean the various components, but it wasn't particularly easy either.
 It is safe to use the dishwasher to clean them though.

 The remainder of the products all earned a 5 out of 10 for being relatively mediocre when it came to being easy to clean.
 The Cuisinart did not include a brush and had a variety of hard to reach places that would trap juice or pulp residue, but it is dishwasher safe.
-The Gourmia and BELLA are the same, with no included brush and a handful of cracks and crevices that are hard to clean.
-These are also both dishwasher safe.
+The BELLA didn't include a brush and a handful of cracks and crevices that are hard to clean.
+It is also dishwasher safe, like the Cuisinart.